Karl Bartos

-Karl Bartos (born 31 May 1952) is a German musician and composer known for his contributions to the electronic band Kraftwerk.
+Karlheinz Bartos (born 31 May 1952) is a German musician and composer, known for his contributions to the electronic band Kraftwerk.

 Career

 Karlheinz Bartos was born on 31 May 1952 in Marktschellenberg, Germany, named after his grandfathers Karl and Heinz.
 He was the drummer in a college band called The Jokers (later The Jolly Jokers in 1975) as Carlos Bartos, around 1965 to 1975.
-Between 1975 and 1990, he was, along with Wolfgang Flür, a member of the electronic music band Kraftwerk.
+Between 1975 and 1990, he played electronic percussion, along with Wolfgang Flür, in the electronic music band Kraftwerk.
 This lineup of the group remains the most stable and productive yet assembled.
-He was originally recruited to play on Kraftwerk's US "Autobahn" tour where he changed his name to "Karl", as the band member's names were displayed on stage in neon lighting; "Karlheinz" was deemed too long and thus too expensive by Kraftwerk's front man Ralf Hütter.
+He was originally recruited to play on Kraftwerk's US tour in support of their album Autobahn, where he changed his name to "Karl", as the band member's names were displayed on stage in neon lighting, "Karlheinz" being deemed too long and thus too expensive by Kraftwerk's front man Ralf Hütter.
 As a percussionist, Bartos was influenced by Ringo Starr of the Beatles, as well as the composers Carlos Chávez, Edgard Varèse, Igor Stravinsky, Béla Bartók, and Johann Sebastian Bach.
-In addition to his percussion and keyboard playing, he was credited with songwriting on the Man-Machine, Computer World, and Electric Café albums and sang one lead vocal on the latter, contributing with some of the band's most popular riffs, such as Das Modell, Computerliebe, Computerwelt and other ones.
+In addition to his percussion, and also keyboard, playing, he was credited with songwriting on the albums Die Mensch-Maschine, Computerwelt and Electric Café, and sang one lead vocal on the latter.
+He contributed with some of the band's most popular riffs, such as Das Model, Computerliebe, Computerwelt, among others.
 Karl Bartos invented the influential Numbers beat, which was used in Afrika Bambaataa's seminal hit Planet Rock (1982) for hip-hop and rap music, among others.

-Bartos left Kraftwerk in August 1990, reportedly frustrated at the band's slow progress in their activities due to the increasingly perfectionist attitude of founding members Ralf Hütter and Florian Schneider.
-Bartos hinted at this fact in the interview entitled "I was a Robot", which is a part of the documentary film "Kraftwerk and the Electronic Revolution".
+Bartos left Kraftwerk in August 1990, reportedly frustrated at the band's slow progress in their activities due to the increasingly perfectionist attitude of Hütter and Florian Schneider.
+Bartos hinted at this fact in an interview entitled "I was a Robot", which is a part of the documentary film "Kraftwerk and the Electronic Revolution".

 In 1992 Bartos founded Elektric Music.
 This new project released the Kraftwerk-style Esperanto in 1993, and then the more guitar-based Electric Music in 1998.
-In between the two albums, Bartos collaborated with Bernard Sumner and Johnny Marr on Electronic's 1996 album Raise the Pressure, and co-wrote material with Andy McCluskey of OMD, which appeared on both Esperanto and OMD's Universal album.
+In between the two albums, Bartos collaborated with Bernard Sumner and Johnny Marr on Electronic's 1996 album Raise the Pressure, and co-wrote material with Andy McCluskey of OMD, which appeared on both Esperanto and OMD's Universal.
 In 1998, he also produced an album by Swedish synth-pop band the Mobile Homes, much in the style of his work with Electronic: guitar-pop with very slight synthetic references.
 It was received as a great disappointment to synth-pop fans, but it sold more than any of their previous albums and was used in an advert for an airline.

 In 1992 Elektric Music were asked to remix Afrika Bambaataa's song "Planet Rock" for release on a remix album.
 Planet Rock was the subject of an out-of-court settlement between Kraftwerk and Tommy Boy Records head Tom Silverman, as it uses significant parts from both Kraftwerk's "Trans-Europe Express" and "Numbers".